BeLuckyDaf/norfoe-entertainment/content/posts/spacebattle-devlog-1.md

 we release won't be a one-day check out and move on kind of game.

-Almost all forces were sent to fight the demons of networking, we tried several solutions for game backend and after a few unsuccessful attempts, decided to stay with [HeroicLabs' Nakama](https://heroiclabs.com).
+Almost all forces were sent to fight the demons of networking, we tried several solutions for the game backend and after a few unsuccessful attempts, we decided to stay with [HeroicLabs' Nakama](https://heroiclabs.com).
 These guys are doing an awesome job, and we couldn't leave them uncredited.

 # Track Us!